FRCTeam1987/teambroncobots.com/_posts/2021-10-30-creating-a-post-series.md

   - label: The first section
     items:
       - title: Why use a static site generator
-      - title: Getting started with Bulma Clean Theme for Jekyll
+      - title: Getting started with Broncobots for Jekyll
   - label: Another section
     items:
-      - title: Introducing some new layouts to Bulma Clean Theme
+      - title: Introducing some new layouts to Broncobots
-      - title: Creating a docs site with Bulma Clean Theme
+      - title: Creating a docs site with Broncobots
       - title: Creating a post series
 ```